Next of Kin

 Review:

 We kick this off at first with Linda (Jacki Kerin) standing next to her truck.
-She is disheveled looking as well.
-It then cuts to her actually driving to this location.
-She goes inside and it is a diner.
-It is during this visit that she builds a structure with forks, something we will revisit again, and the owner informs her that her mother used to come in quite a bit.
+She is disheveled looking.
+It then cuts to her driving to this location.
+It is a roadside diner.
+She gave a ride to a boy, Nico (Vince Delitto).
+His father is the owner and the two catch up since she’s been away for a while.
+It is during this visit that she builds a structure with forks, something we will revisit again.

-It is then we learn her mother is deceased.
-She is trying to get all of her affairs in line finally and is staying at the nursing home her mother used to run.
+Linda has returned due to her mother passing away.
+She must get her affairs in line and decide what to do with the nursing home that was left to her.
 It is here that she starts to read her mother’s diary.
-She has a good relationship with one of the residents, Lance (Charles McCallum), as well as a woman who has been working here since she was young, Connie (Gerda Nicolson).
-There is a doctor that comes to help out as well, Dr. Barton (Alex Scott).
+Linda has a good relationship with one of the residents, Lance (Charles McCallum), as well as a woman who has been working here since she was young, Connie (Gerda Nicolson).
+There is a doctor that comes to help as well, Dr. Barton (Alex Scott).

-Odd things start to happen at the nursing home.
+Odd things then start to happen.
 Events that Linda vaguely remembers as a child are starting to happen again.
 It is even eerier that the more she reads her mother’s diary, there are even more coincidences.
 There are also deaths that are happening as well.
 She seeks solace with her boyfriend, Barney (John Jarratt).
-What is happening here?
-It is something supernatural or is one of those around her not who they seem to be.
+He wants her to leave.
+Linda is determined to figure out what is happening before it is too late.